 Full-disk or whole-disk encryption is the most complete form of computer encryption.
 It's transparent to users and doesn't require them to save files to a special place on the disk – all files, folders and volumes are encrypted.

-With full-disk encryption, you must provide an encryption passcode or have the computer read an encryption key (a random string of letters and numbers) from a USB device, when powering on your computer.
-This action "unlocks" the files so you can use them normally.
+With full-disk encryption, you must provide an encryption passcode or have the computer read an encryption key (a random string of letters and numbers) from a USB device when powering on your computer.
+This action unlocks the files so you can use them normally.

 Built-in encryption programs

-Microsoft BitLocker is a disk encryption tool that's included in Windows 7 (Enterprise and Ultimate) and the Pro and Enterprise editions of Windows 8.1 and Windows 10.
-It's designed to work with a Trusted Platform Module (TPM) chip in your computer, which stores your disk encryption key.
-It's possible to enable BitLocker even without the chip, but a few settings must be configured within the operating system, which require administrative privileges.
+Microsoft BitLocker is a disk encryption tool included in Windows 7 (Enterprise and Ultimate) and the Pro and Enterprise editions of Windows 8.1 and Windows 10.
+It's designed to work with a Trusted Platform Module chip in your computer, which stores your disk encryption key.
+It's possible to enable BitLocker even without the chip, but a few settings must be configured within the operating system, which requires administrative privileges.

-To enable BitLocker, open Windows Explorer or File Explorer and right-click on Drive C:.
-If your version of Windows supports BitLocker, the menu will display a "Turn on BitLocker" option, which you can click to enable the program.
+To enable BitLocker, open Windows Explorer or File Explorer and right-click on Drive C. If your version of Windows supports BitLocker, the menu will display a "Turn on BitLocker" option, which you can click to enable the program.